 Superior Writing Craft

-Strengthen your craft and technique in a variety of literary genres.
+Strengthen your craft and technique across literary genres.

 Foundation in Critical Theory